cagintunc/single_cell_analysis/README.md

 ## <a name="appendix"></a>Appendix

-- **Figure 1**: Directory structure of the project.
+Figure 1: The directory structure of the project.

-- **Figure 2**: List of tissue types in the dataset.
+Figure 2: Distribution of different tissue types in the FACS dataset.
-- **Figures 3-23**: Screenshots and plots demonstrating various steps of the analysis workflow.

 ---